awsdocs/aws-systems-manager-user-guide/doc_source/runbook-scripts.md

 # Amazon managed Automation documents that run scripts<a name="runbook-scripts"></a>

-AWS Systems Manager Automation documents, or playbooks, support running scripts as part of the automation execution\.
+AWS Systems Manager Automation documents support running scripts as part of the automation execution\.

 The following are AWS managed Automation documents that include support for running scripts\.